ontolex/frequency-attestation-corpus-information/index.md

 <div class="note">

 For `frac:total`, users should provide both the frequency and the segmentation/unit over which this frequency is obtained.
-For an observable, then, relative frequencies (for any given unit *u*) can then be calculated from the object values of `frac:frequency/rdf:value`  and `frac:frequency/frac:observedIn/frac:total/rdf:value` if (and only if) the corresponding units match.
+For an observable, relative frequencies (for any given unit *u*) can then be calculated from the object values of `frac:frequency/rdf:value`  and `frac:frequency/frac:observedIn/frac:total/rdf:value` if (and only if) the corresponding units match.

 </div>